mattray/managed_chef_server-cookbook/README.md

     node['chef-server']['accept_license'] = true

-for Chef Server 13 (note that Chef Client 14 with Chef Server 13 has issues accepting licenses).
+for Chef Server 13 and 14.

 # Recipes